16 May 2026

 Java 27 EA ships Project Valhalla preview2.
 The new keyword is value:

-public value class PositiveInt implements RefinedInt {
+public value class PositiveInt implements RefinedInt<PositiveInt> {

 private final int value;